Itzhak Bentov

-Itzhak "Ben" Bentov (also Ben-Tov; יצחק בנטוב; August 9, 1923 – May 25, 1979) was an Israeli American scientist, inventor, mystic and author.
+Itzhak "Ben" Bentov (also Ben-Tov; יצחק בנטוב; August 9, 1923 – May 25, 1979) was a Czechoslovakia-born Israeli-American scientist, inventor, mystic and author.
 His many inventions, including the steerable cardiac catheter, helped pioneer the biomedical engineering industry.
 He was also an early proponent of what has come to be referred to as consciousness studies and authored several books on the subject.

 Bentov was killed in the crash of American Airlines Flight 191 shortly after takeoff from Chicago O'Hare Airport in 1979, which remains the worst non-terrorism-related aviation disaster to have taken place on US soil.

 Early life

-Bentov was born in Humenné, Czechoslovakia, in 1923.
-During World War II, his parents, his younger brother and sister were killed in Nazi concentration camps.
+Bentov was born in Humenné, Czechoslovakia (in present-day Slovakia), in 1923.
+During World War II, his parents, his younger brother and sister were killed in German Nazi concentration camps.

 He narrowly escaped being sent to the camps and moved to British Palestine, first living on the Shoval kibbutz in the Negev.

 Despite not having a university degree, Bentov joined the Israeli Science Corps, which David Ben-Gurion incorporated into the Israeli Defense Forces one month before Israel declared statehood in 1948.
 The Science Corps became a military branch known by the Hebrew acronym HEMED.
 Bentov designed Israel's first rocket for the War of Independence.
 HEMED was forced to make improvised weapons as there was a worldwide embargo on selling weapons to the Jewish state.

-Bentov immigrated to the United States in 1954, and settled in Massachusetts.
+Bentov emigrated to the United States in 1954, and settled in Massachusetts.
 He became a naturalized U.S. citizen in 1962.